-4. Discussion
+Discussion

-This study is the first to provide evidence for a role for miRs in the regulation of Kv7.4 in the vasculature and raises the possibility that this post-transcriptional regulation is a contributing factor of vascular dys-function.
-As there is considerable evidence that Kv7 channels regulate vascular smooth muscle contractility and contribute to the vasodilator response of many endogenous agents, $^{3,4,6-15,24,26-28}$ the present study implicates miR153 as a determinant of vascular tone and potentially a novel therapeutic target for the treatment of hypertension.
+This study is the first to provide evidence for a role for miRs in the regulation of Kv7.4 in the vasculature and raises the possibility that this post-transcriptional regulation is a contributing factor of vascular dysfunction.
+As there is considerable evidence that Kv7 channels regulate vascular smooth muscle contractility and contribute to the vasodilator response of many endogenous agents^{3,4,6-15,24,26-28} the present study implicates miR153 as a determinant of vascular tone and potentially a novel therapeutic target for the treatment of hypertension.

-In accordance with previous findings, we observed a decrease in Kv7.4 protein expression in mesenteric and renal arteries from SHRs that was not associated with a decrease of KCNQ4 mRNA.
-This suggests that a post-transcriptional regulator, such as miRs, dictates Kv7.4 abundance.
-Indeed, the expression profile of miRs predicted to target KCNQ4 revealed an up-regulation of miR153 in arteries from SHRs compared with NT rats.
-Moreover, in cerebral arteries, where there was no difference in Kv7.4 protein or mRNA expression between NT and SHR and no change in Kv7 activity functionally, there was no increase of miR153 or any of the miRs analysed.
-Hence, the miR153 expression profile correlates closely with the Kv7.4/KCNQ4 expression profiles for the four arteries in hypertension.
-The reason for this variability between arteries is difficult to define in detail since the nature of cell-specific regulation by miRs continues to be investigated, but it provides a mechanism to tailor cellular responses to individual cell types.
-We propose that miR153 represses translation of KCNQ4 mRNA rather than by transcript degradation as KCNQ4 levels did not decrease in renal or MAs.
-In fact, KCNQ4 expression increased markedly in MAs from SHRs or after miR153 transfection, which is probably due to the suppression of a negative feedback loop altering transcription factors.
-In aorta from SHRs, miR133a as well as miR153 increased, but in this artery, the decreased Kv7.4 protein expression was associated with a decrease in mRNA.
-Interestingly, we reduced KCNQ4 transcript levels in NT MAs by co-transfecting miR153 with miR133a providing support for our hypothesis that in the aorta a rise in miR133a affects KCNQ4 transcription, whereas the rise in miR153 seen in the aorta, renal, and MAs leads to impaired translation of KCNQ4 mRNA.
-Mir133a has been implicated in modulation of the VSMC phenotype in general and specifically in the regulation of VSMC proliferation in mouse aorta.
-However, as miR133a was unchanged in other hypertensive vessels that displayed reduced Kv7.4 expression and miR153 was consistently up-regulated in these vessels, we focused on defining the impact of miR153 on Kv7.4 in hypertension.
+In accordance with previous findings^{3,4,7} we observed a decrease in Kv7.4 protein expression in mesenteric and renal arteries from SHRs that was not associated with a decrease in KCNQ4 mRNA.
+This suggests a post-transcriptional regulator, such as miRs, dictate Kv7.4 abundance.
+Indeed the expression profile of miRs predicted to target KCNQ4 revealed an upregulation of miR153 in arteries from SHRs compared to NT rats.
+Moreover, in cerebral arteries, where there was no difference in Kv7.4 protein or mRNA expression between NT and SHR and no change in Kv7 activity functionally,15 there was no increase in miR153 or any of the miRs analysed.
+Hence the miR153 expression profile correlates closely to the

+Kv7.4/KCNQ4 expression profiles for the four arteries in hypertension.
+The reason for this variability between arteries is difficult to define in detail since the nature of cell specific regulation by miRs continues to be investigated but it provides a mechanism to tailor cellular responses to individual cell types.
+We propose that miR153 represses translation of KCNQ4 mRNA rather than by transcript degradation as KCNQ4 levels did not decrease in renal or mesenteric arteries.
+In fact, KCNQ4 expression increased markedly in mesenteric arteries from SHRs or after miR153 transfection, which is probably due to the suppression of a negative feedback loop altering transcription factors.29 In aorta from SHRs, miR133a as well as miR153 increased but in this artery the decreased Kv7.4 protein expression was associated with a decrease in mRNA.
+Interestingly, we reduced KCNQ4 transcript levels in NT mesenteric arteries by co-transfecting miR153 with miR133a providing support for our hypothesis that in the aorta a rise in miR133a affects KCNQ4 transcription whereas the rise in miR153 seen in the aorta, renal and mesenteric arteries leads to impaired translation of KCNQ4 mRNA.
+Mir133a has been implicated in modulation of the VSMC phenotype in general and specifically in the regulation of VSMC proliferation in mouse aorta. ^{23,30} However, as miR133a was unchanged in other hypertensive vessels that displayed reduced Kv7.4 expression, and miR153 was consistently upregulated in these vessels, we focussed on defining the impact of miR153 on Kv7.4 in hypertension.